osohq/oso/docs/content/any/guides/data_filtering/index.md

 This lets you add additional filters or sorts or any other data to it before executing it.

-You must define how to build queries and a few other details when you register classes to enable these methods.
+The mapping from polar to a query is defined by an `Adapter`.
+If an adapter exists for your ORM or database you can use it, otherwise you may have to implement your own.

-## Implementing data filtering
+## Implementing an Adapter

-### Query Functions
+### Adapters

-There are three Query functions that must be implemented.
-These define what a query is for your application, how the logic in the policy maps to them, how to execute them and how to combine two queries.
+An adapter is an interface that defines two methods.

 #### Build a Query

-`{{% exampleGet "buildQuery" %}}` takes a list of `Filter`s and returns a `Query`
+`{{% exampleGet "buildQuery" %}}` takes some type information and an oso `Filter` object and returns a `Query`.

+A `Filter` is a representation of a query.
+It is very similar to a SQL query.
+It has three fields

+- `root` Is the type we are filtering.
+- `relations` Are the related types, typically turned into joins.
-`Filter`s are individual pieces of logic that must apply to the data being fetched.
+- `conditions` Are the individual pieces of logic that must be true.
+These typically get turned into where clauses.

-Filters have a `kind`, a `field` and a `value`.
-Their meaning depends on the `kind` field.

-- `Eq` means that the field must be equal to the value.
-- `Neq` means that the field must not be equal to the value.
-- `In` means that the field must be equal to one of the values in value.
-Value will be a list.
-- `Nin` means that the field must not be equal to one of the values in value.
-Value will be a list.
-- `Contains` means that the field must contain the value.
-This only applies if the field is a list.

-The condition described by a `Filter` applies to the data stored in the attribute `field` of a resource.

-The `field` of a `Filter` may be `{{< exampleGet "none" >}}`, in which case the condition applies to the resource directly.
-It may also be a list, in which case each element of the list will be a string or `{{< exampleGet "none" >}}`, and `value` will be a list of lists where each element is the value of the corresponding field on a resource.
-For example, if `field` is `['foo', 'bar', 'baz']`, then `value` will contain the triple `[resource.foo, resource.bar, resource.baz]` for each `resource` in the input set. `kind` will be `In` or `Nin`.

 #### Execute a Query

-`{{% exampleGet "execQuery" %}}` takes a query and returns a list of the results.
+`{{% exampleGet "executeQuery" %}}` takes a query and returns a list of the results.

-#### Combine Queries

-`{{% exampleGet "combineQuery" %}}` takes two queries and returns a new query that returns the union of the other two.
-For example if the two queries are SQL queries combine could `UNION` them.
-If they were HTTP requests `{{% exampleGet "combineQuery" %}}` could put them in an array and could handle executing an array of queries and combining the results.

-You can define functions that apply to all types with `{{% exampleGet "setDataFilteringQueryDefaults" %}}`.
-Or you can pass type specific ones when you register a class.
+You define the adapter to use with `{{% exampleGet "setDataFilteringAdapter" %}}`.

 ### Fields